bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 ## Listing build artifacts

-You can list all build artifacts that have been generated and exported during the build.
-The provided download URL is a presigned Amazon S3 URL which is valid for 10 minutes and then it expires.
+You can list all build artifacts that have been exported during the build.

 The required parameters are: